mohithingorani/Platform-as-a-Service/README.md

 # ⚙️ PaaS Deployment Platform

 A highly scalable **Platform-as-a-Service (PaaS)** solution designed to simplify the deployment of modern frontend applications.
-By merely providing a GitHub repository URL, the platform will clone, build, and host your application on a custom subdomain.
+By merely providing a GitHub repository URL, the platform will clone, build, and host your application on a subdomain.

 ---